 <video> and many others.

-The articles below will help you learn more about HTML.
+The articles below can help you learn more about HTML.

 - HTML Introduction